 “I’m sorry you feel that way.”

 This is a total non-apology that absolves you of any responsibility and shifts the blame back on to your spouse.
 They’re not upset about something you did, this phrase is saying, they’re just upset and it’s inconveniencing you.
 Apologizing is meant to be a taking of responsibility for your actions.
 Saying that you’re sorry about how your spouse feels doesn’t do that.
-“Telling your partner ‘I’m sorry you’re upset’ is like saying ‘I’m not sorry about the thing I did that made you upset, but I don’t want you to be upset,’” says Rosalind Sedacca, a Dating & Relationship Coach.
-A better
+“Telling your partner ‘I’m sorry you’re upset’ is like saying ‘I’m not sorry about the thing I did that made you upset, but I don’t want you to be upset,’ ” says Rosalind Sedacca, a Dating & Relationship Coach.

 “It’s not worth getting upset about.”

-Such phrases not only only trivializes whatever it is that has your partner upset, but also suggest that it’s something they are choosing to be upset about.
+Such phrases not only trivialize whatever it is that has your partner upset, but also suggest that it’s something they are choosing to be upset about.
 “Placing a value judgement on why they’re upset treats it like a ‘decision’ and may contribute to negative feelings,” says Erin Parisi, a licensed mental health counselor.
 “Whereas just listening to your partner when they are upset is a much more powerful way of aligning yourself.”

 “It’s not about you.”